disturbedkh/Aegis-All-In-One/AI/COLLABORATORS.md

 - Path separators: Use `/`

 ### Remote Server
-- SHELLDER_URL should point to server IP/hostname
+- SHELLDER_URL should point to server IP/hostname (e.g., `http://<your-server-ip>:5000`)
-- May need SSH tunnel for local MCP to remote Shellder
+- No SSH tunnel needed - direct HTTP access works
-- Firewall must allow port 5050 if accessing remotely
+- Firewall must allow port **5000** (not 5050) if accessing remotely
+- Store server IP in local MCP config only - NEVER commit to repo

 ---